tensorlayer/HyperPose/docs/markdown/install/training.md

     *graph_transform* is used to check the input and output node of the .pb file if one doesn't know. when convert .pb file into .onnx file using tf2onnx, one is required to provide the input node name and output node name of the computation graph stored in .pb file, so he may need to use *graph_transform* to inspect the .pn file to get node names.<br>
     build graph_transforms according to [tensorflow tools](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms#using-the-graph-transform-tool)

+## Extra configuration for parallel training
+The hyperpose python training library use the High performance distributed machine learning framework **Kungfu** for parallel training.

+Thus to use the parallel training functionality of hyperpose, please install [Kungfu](https://github.com/lsds/KungFu) according to the official instructon it provides.